wilfredstephenanfield/WilfredStephenAnfield/README.md

 > *On this porch, everyone's welcome.
 Y'all truly means all.
 > We listen, we share, we build community—one story, one solution, one thought at a time.*

-I carry Southern roots and Mason jar values into every line of code, believing technology should serve and connect communities with care.
+I carry **Southern roots** and **Mason jar values** into every line of code, believing technology should serve and connect communities with care.

+> **Mason jar values in a complex world: clear, grounded, holding care.**
+> Trying to preserve what matters most, even in hard seasons.
+>
+> _Grits-fed, purpose-led, let's break bread._

 ## Let's Connect 💬